gd-codes/email/README.md

 # email
-A simple non-GUI program in Python 3 to send an email (text only - no attachment files) via Gmail to a recipient.
+A simple console based program in Python 3 to send an email (text only - no attachment files) via Gmail to a recipient.
 The program makes use of the standard modules email, smtplib, getpass, time and sys.